Fly (Yoko Ono album): Side four

+Ono described section three as "a guitar solo with voice accompaniment" rather than the other way around.

+Each edition of the US, UK and Japanese albums utilized that country's distinctive telephone ring in the track "Telephone Piece" (i.e. each edition of the album used entirely different recordings).
+The Japanese version also had Ono speaking in Japanese.
+CD pressings of Fly use the US version, and the other two versions have never been released on compact disc.

+Out-takes and other material

 "Will You Touch Me" was first recorded during the Fly sessions.
-It was later re-recorded for Yoko's shelved 1974 album A Story and for 1981's Season of Glass.
+It was later re-recorded for Ono's shelved 1974 album A Story and for 1981's Season of Glass.
 The original demo version was included on the Rykodisc reissue of Fly in 1997.

-Release
+Release and promotion

 The original release was a complete avant-garde/Fluxus package in a gatefold sleeve that came with a full-size poster and a postcard to order Ono's 1964 book Grapefruit.

-Each edition of the US, UK and Japanese albums utilized that country's distinctive telephone ring in the track "Telephone Piece" (i.e. each edition of the album used entirely different recordings) – the Rykodisc CD edition used the US variation.
+Two singles were released from the album.
+The first single "Mrs. Lennon" was backed with "Midsummer New York" and received a release in the United States in September 1971, followed by a UK release in October.
+The second single was "Mind Train", which was released only in the United Kingdom and France in January 1972.
+The single features a substantially cut-down version of the song on the A-side while the B-side was "Listen, the Snow Is Falling", which had previously been released as the B-side of "Happy Xmas (War Is Over)" in the United States a month earlier.

+Four songs from the album were part of the Imagine film, these were "Don't Count the Waves", "Mrs. Lennon", "Mind Train" and "Midsummer New York".

-Fly peaked at number 199 in the Billboard charts.
+Fly peaked at number 199 in the Billboard 200 and stayed on the chart for 2 weeks.

 On 1 February 1972, Lennon and Ono Lennon performed "Midsummer New York" backed by Elephant's Memory for an episode of The Mike Douglas Show, which aired on 15 February.